Vieshoth/vieshoth.github.io/_posts/Bigdata/2018-12-29-PART-1_High_level_spark_architecture.markdown

 Mesos and Yarn are external Operating system and it does not come along with spark package.
 Standalone is an operating system which resides with spark.

 The most widly used file system for spark is HDFS or Hadoop Distributed File System.
-HDFS consists of Data nodes and Name nodes.
+HDFS consists of Data nodes srvices and Name nodes services.

-Every worker service conveys its resources avaialable on its system to the master services.

-### Worker Services
+### Name Node
-Worker Services are daemon processes which runs on the Data Nodes.
-It frequrntly updates the data nodes's resources to the Master Services.
+Name Nodes are daemon processes which runs on the Data Nodes.
+It frequently updates the data nodes's resources to the Reource Manager.
 The resources are CPUs and Memory.

-### Name Node

 ### Driver
 It first creates and DAG and then stages and at last tasks.